bensutherland/amplitools/README.md

 #### 01. Load data
+**Background**
+VariantCaller format interpretation:
+'Absent' means homozygous reference (0101)
+'No Call' means missing data (0000)
+'Heterozygous' means heterozygous (0102)
+'Homozygous' means homozygous variant (0202)

+Please note: all variantCaller input files **must** have been generated using the same hotspot file.
+The script assumes that all designations of VariantCaller formats are the same for all files.

 ##### 01.a.
 Prepare genotype block ####
 In R, use the following function to convert genotype calls to genepop format to output a multilocus genotype matrix (rows: samples; columns: loci):
 ```